 So remember this place and let’s move to the next step.

 Remember that we initially created an official Facebook page for our eCommerce business?
 Well, here’s where you will connect to your store and you’ll also connect your third parties including dropshipoping tools.

 — If you have an existing Shopify store, you’ll be able to connect it here as well.

 You can choose any sales channel you may have whether it’s a Shopify store or a Dropshipping program where you’ll be able to easily manage your online store.
 Furthermore, you can choose any checkout method.

 The cool thing about Facebook Marketplace is that you can also connect your store directly to an Instagram account.
-You can have a higher online presence and reach more potential customers.
+You can have a higher online presence and reach more potential customers with Instagram shops.

 When it comes to the checkout method, you can choose to lead the client directly to your Facebook Messenger or to a landing page.

 Once you’ve created a Facebook store, you can use its Commerce Manager to: